|

 SWCPC 627

-people, agricultural and ranching endeavors, building structures, World War I-related
+ranching endeavors, building structures, World War I-related scenes, a zoo,

-Ernest Victor Joiner, born August 20, 1911 in Sherman, Texas was an
+Ernest Victor Joiner, born August 20, 1911 in Sherman, Texas, was an editor for

 Texas Tech Hall of Fame.
-He past away in 1998.
+He passed away in 1998.

 Joiner, Ernest